Aquarium Snail Types: Meet the Right Match for Your Tank

 Ramshorn Snails

 Ramshorn snails are a family that contains several small species.
-While Ramshorn snails are often thought of as pests, they are not quite as likely to eat live plants as pond snails.
+While ramshorn snails are often thought of as pests, they are not quite as likely to eat live plants as pond snails.
 According to hobbyist Jan at Aqua-Fish.net, these snails do a great job keeping an aquarium clean.
 They are scavengers and will eat leftover food or fish carcasses.

 Ramshorn Snail

 Many color varieties of Ramshorn snails can be found, including pink, blue, or brown.
-Their shells are spiral in shape and they lay eggs in a hard mucous that can be difficult to remove from your aquarium.
+Their shells are spiral-shaped, and they lay eggs in a hard mucous.

 Things to Avoid With Freshwater Species

-• Avoid assassin snails (Antentome helena) because they will eat other species of snails.
+• No assassins: Avoid assassin snails (Antentome helena) because they will eat other species of snails.
 This medium-sized invertebrate can also be kept as your sole type of snail, feeding on detritus in the substrate if no other snails are available.

 Types of Saltwater Snails

 Saltwater aquariums are more complicated and offer more diversity in your choice of species.
-Make sure that you evaluate any species of snail in relation to your particular tank's set up and parameters.
+Make sure that you evaluate any species of snail in relation to your particular tank's setup and parameters.
 These following species are popular additions that are suitable for most saltwater tanks.

 Astrea Snails

-This group of snails has a big appetite and prefers to eat hair algae, although they also will consume diatoms, green film, and Cyanobacteria.
-Hobbyist Joe Jaworski reports that Astrea snails cannot right themselves, and if they fall upside down they will starve and die.
+This group of snails has a big appetite and prefers to eat hair algae, although they will also consume diatoms, green film, and cyanobacteria.
+Hobbyist Joe Jaworski reports that Astrea snails cannot right themselves, and if they fall upside down, they will starve and die.

 Astrea Snail